+ REMEMBRANCE +

 Charlotte Padden, smiling, optimistic, Arlington Towers resident

-John Padden, GU Facilities Manager, we elegantly refurbished Trinity Theatre
+John Padden, GU Facilities Manager; we refurbished Trinity Theatre together

-John Paradine, GU, show-stopper singing "Mr. Tanny Trims Your Fanny"
+John Paradine, show-stopper singing "Mr. Tanny Trims Your Fanny" at GU

 Vito Passamente, my boss at the Man and His World Exposition in Montreal